 The setting of @availabilityTimeOffset is based on how long broadband delivery takes minus @suggestedPresentationDelay.
 The broadband delivery time can be measured by a variety of means.
 The actual broadband media delivery delay is known to the origin server.
 The duration of @suggestedPresentationDelay is set to allow at least a full Segment of each media type to be delivered to the OTA object cache in the slowest receivers, prior to start of playback.
-Ensuring that the OTA object cache is populated for the slowest receiver stack results in delayed a11 other playback for devices with faster stack.
-The presence @suggestedPresentationDelay in an MPD indicates that synchronous playback can be supported.
+Ensuring that the OTA object cache is populated for the slowest receiver stack results in delayed playback for all other devices with faster stack. ล The presence of @suggestedPresentationDelay in an MPD indicates that synchronous playback can be supported.
 Synchronous playback should be attempted, when it is present, however the receiver may opt out.